 If you notice a mild odor or see that your dog is shaking his head more than usual, it is probably time for a cleaning.
 And if your dog’s ear looks red and inflamed, smells yeasty, or he appears to be in pain, contact your veterinarian.
 These symptoms could indicate an ear infection, fleas, or ear mites, or allergies, and require medical attention.
 Cleaning an already infected ear often causes more harm than good.

-You only need a few supplies to successfully clean your dog’s ears: a cotton ball or gauze, ear-cleaning solution, and a towel.
+You only need a few supplies to successfully clean your dog’s ears: a cotton ball or gauze, dog ear-cleaning solution, and a towel.
 Avoid using cotton-tipped swabs or anything with a pointed tip.
 These tools can shove dirt and debris deeper into your dog’s ears, causing infections, and can even lead to trauma to the inner structures of the ear itself.

 A note to the wise: Ear cleaning, while simple, can get messy.
 You may want to clean your dog’s ears in a bathroom or a room that is easy to clean in case your dog shakes their head vigorously during the process.

 Dog Ear-Cleaning Solutions

 The internet is full of homemade ear-cleaning solutions for dogs.
 However, veterinarian-approved ear-cleaning solutions are the safest choice.
 Some homemade ear-cleaning solutions contain harmful or irritating ingredients.
 Others simply don’t do a good job.

 Most veterinary offices carry ear cleaner for dogs.
-You can also ask your veterinarian what product she recommends for your dog, as some solutions may be more beneficial for your pup’s specific needs than others.
+You can also ask your veterinarian what product they recommend for your dog, as some solutions may be more beneficial for your pup’s specific needs than others.

 How to Clean Dog Ears in Three Easy Steps

 - Assemble your supplies so everything is at hand and nearby your and your dog.
 Try to clean your dog’s ears when your dog is calm, as this will help make the process easier.
 Don’t be afraid to use treats to make it a positive experience for your pet.